BinarMorker/destiny-icons/readme.md

 Bungie Content © Bungie, Inc. All rights reserved.
-Destiny, the Destiny Logo, Bungie and the Bungie logo are among the trademarks of Bungie, Inc.
+Destiny, the Destiny Logo, Bungie and the Bungie logo are among the trademarks of Bungie, Inc. justrealmilk did these icons, I just fixed the deployment

-# Destiny icons
+## Destiny icons

 Hello!
 I've spent some time remastering and collecting Destiny and Destiny-related icons to use in my projects.
 Use them for yours!

-View the icons online at [https://justrealmilk.github.io/destiny-icons/](https://justrealmilk.github.io/destiny-icons/)!
+View the icons online at [https://destiny-icons.netlify.app)!

 ## Web fonts